List of Demands

 List of Demands is the fourth studio album by American musician Damon Locks.
-It was released on January 31, 2025, through International Anthem.
+It was released on January 31, 2025, through International Anthem Recording Company.
+It received universal acclaim from critics.

 Background

 List of Demands was Locks' first album to be widely distributed.
 Prior to the release of the album, Locks self-released a limited edition album in 2024, titled 3D Sonic Adventure, which was only available on vinyl, with 250 copies made.
-It was described as a spoken word album, incorporating jazz, hip-hop and sound collage.
+It was described as a spoken word album, incorporating jazz, hip-hop, and sound collage.

-Reception
+List of Demands contains performances by Locks, Krista Franklin, Ralph Darden, Ben LaMar Gay, and Macie Stewart.
+It was released on January 31, 2025, through International Anthem Recording Company.

+Critical reception

 AllMusic described the album as "both archival and of the present -- engrossing and energizing, to be blasted from every boombox," while The Wall Street Journal called it a combination of "jazz, poetry and archival sounds on an album of category-defying sonic collages."
 Chicago Tribune referred to it as "a dense, tour-de-force collection of improvisational jazz and punk poetry that enhances this musical legacy."
 BrooklynVegan described the album as "coming off like speeches from a civil rights march set to a backdrop of jazz instrumentation and hip hop production."